The Entombment (Bouts): Provenance and attribution

-The companion pieces in the Guicciardi collection (Annunciation, Adoration of the Kings, and Resurrection) were similar works in glue-size, though of lesser quality; Eastlake's notebooks mention that they were "not so good (not so well preserved)".
+The companion pieces in the Guicciardi collection (Annunciation, Adoration of the Kings, and Resurrection) were similar works in glue-size, though of lesser quality: Eastlake's notebooks mention them as "not so good (not so well preserved)".
 Their style and size are similar to The Entombment, suggesting that they were probably pieces that would have formed part of the larger polyptych.
-The Entombment was attributed to Lucas van Leyden at the time, though Eastlake thought that, given its emotional power, it might be a van der Weyden.
-Bouts studied under van der Weyden, and was strongly influenced by his work.
+The Entombment had been attributed to Lucas van Leyden at the time, though Eastlake thought that, given its emotional power, it might be a van der Weyden.
+Bouts studied under van der Weyden, and was strongly influenced by his master's work.
 Davies proposed in 1953 that the figuration and pose in The Entombment may have been informed by a small grisaille relief in the arch of the central panel of van der Weyden's Miraflores Altarpiece.